Antisolvent-Assisted Growth of Centimeter-Scale CsPbBr$_3$ Perovskite Single Crystals: A Theory-Guided Approach: Results and Discussion

-Having fixed the concentration, we next investigated the influence of the initial thermodynamic state of the solution on the nucleation and growth pathway.
-Three distinct protocols were systematically compared (Figure~\ref{fgr:Fig_3}): Group (a), using the as-prepared, stable solution; Group (b), using a pre-treated solution brought to a metastable state via titration; and Group (c), using the pre-treated solution with the addition of seed crystals.
+Three distinct protocols are systematically compared based on this diagram (see growth results in Figure~\ref{fgr:Fig_5}): Group (a), using the as-prepared solution; Group (b), using a pre-treated solution; and Group (c), utilizing the pre-treated solution with seed crystals.

-The results unequivocally demonstrate the superiority of the pre-treatment strategy.
-A visual comparison between rows (a) and (b) of Figure~\ref{fgr:Fig_3} reveals that crystals from the pre-treated solutions (Group b) are consistently larger, more transparent, and exhibit near-perfect crystallographic faceting, with sample b--1 being the prime example.
-This marked improvement can be rationalized by the LaMer model (Figure~\ref{fgr:Fig_1}b).
-In the standard protocol (Group a), the system starts in a stable, undersaturated state.
-The influx of antisolvent vapor drives the concentration across the saturation threshold ($C_{\text{sat}}$) and can cause it to "overshoot" the critical nucleation concentration ($C_{\text{min}}$), triggering a Stage II burst of uncontrolled nucleation.
-In stark contrast, the pre-titration step in protocol (b) acts as a form of controlled "priming".
-It carefully elevates the initial concentration into the narrow metastable zone between $C_{\text{sat}}$ and $C_{\text{min}}$ \textit{before} the main AVC process begins.
+The results unequivocally demonstrate the superiority of the pre-treatment strategy used in Group (b).
+A visual comparison between Rows (a) and (b) in Column (1) of Figure~\ref{fgr:Fig_5} reveals that crystals from the pre-treated solutions are consistently larger and exhibit near-perfect crystallographic faceting.
+This marked improvement is directly explained by the LaMer model depicted in Figure~\ref{fgr:Fig_2}.
+In the standard protocol (Group (a), red point in Figure~\ref{fgr:Fig_4}), the system starts in a stable, undersaturated state.
+The influx of antisolvent vapor drives the concentration across the saturation threshold ($C_{\text{sat}}$) rapidly, causing it to "overshoot" the critical nucleation concentration ($C_{\text{min}}$) and triggering a Stage II burst of uncontrolled nucleation (red arrow in Figure~\ref{fgr:Fig_4}).

+In contrast, the pre-titration step in Group (b) (blue point in Figure~\ref{fgr:Fig_4}) acts as a form of controlled "priming".
+The experimentally determined endpoint of the titration (yellow precipitate persisting for $\approx$ 10 seconds) indicates that the solution has reached the immediate vicinity of its solubility limit ($C \approx C_{\text{sat}}$).
+This allows the system to enter the narrow metastable growth window (pink zone in Figure~\ref{fgr:Fig_4}) smoothly, driven by the slow diffusion of antisolvent vapor (blue arrow in Figure~\ref{fgr:Fig_4}).
 The subsequent filtration removes any accidentally formed nuclei.
-Consequently, the slow, vapor-driven process commences with a clean, homogeneously supersaturated solution, allowing for the orderly Stage III growth of a few heterogeneously formed nuclei without competition, which is the ideal condition for fabricating large, high-perfection SCs.
+Consequently, the process commences with a clean, homogeneously supersaturated solution, allowing for the orderly growth of a few nuclei without competitive precipitation.